andrewpfunk/serverless-tutorial/README.md

 ~~~

 - Click Commit changes

-  - Note: this is the minimal amount of code needed to call our serverless function and place the result in localStorage before initializing the app.
+ Note: this is the minimal amount of code needed to call our serverless function and place the result in localStorage before initializing the app.
 In a real application it might be better to create a new class that connects to the database with error handling and manages data synchronization.

 - View the updated web app at: https://*random-project-name*.netlify.app

-  - Note: the web app will no longer work on GitHub because it now uses a serverless function provided by Netlify.
+Note: the web app will no longer work on GitHub because it now uses a serverless function provided by Netlify.
 If you open the app at https://*username*.github.io and look in the JavaScript console you will see an error like "/.netlify/functions/loadTodos:1  Failed to load resource: the server responded with a status of 404 ()"
 - Go ahead and check the box next to Create a serverless function.
 You can also try adding and deleting todos.
 - Reload the page

 Notice that it forgot your changes.
-That's because we're not yet saving them to a database (and not really loading them either).
+That's because we're not yet saving them to a database (and not really loading them either, but overwriting localStorage on load).
 For that we'll need to create a second serverless function.
 But first, let's set up the database.

 ## Part Three: Couchbase